fkromer/eswp3/design_patterns/proxy_pattern.rst

 Standardization of component interface for better maintainability.

-:Implementation example: C++ - An interface for graphical objects (proxy) may be used by the application (client) to access the implementation of a image class (Gamma et al. 1995, chapter „Proxy“).
+:Implementation example: C++ - An interface for graphical objects (proxy) may be used by the application (client) to access the implementation of a image class (Gamma et al. 1995, chapter "Proxy").

 Hardware Proxy
 --------------